Overthrow of the Qarmatians: Conflict with the Seljuks

 After Al-Uyuni unified the country, he was faced with external conflicts with the Seljuks due to Al-Uyuni killing a Seljuk general in an instance of friendly fire.
 The Seljuk Sultan Malik-Shah I ordered the governor of Kerman to raise an army and confront the Uyunids in Al-Ahsa.
 Seeing a huge difference of numbers between their armies, Al-Uyuni submitted and pledged loyalty to the Seljuks in response and offered to help the Seljuks invade Oman, to minimize Seljuk influence in his emirate.

 Aftermath

-The Qarmatian state was completely defeated after their expulsion from Hasa near the Arabian coast, by the chief of Banu Murra ibn Amir.
+The Qarmatian state was completely defeated after their expulsion from Hasa near the Arabian coast, by the chief of the tribe Banu Murra, who was known as ibn Amir.

 In Bahrain and eastern Arabia, the Qarmatian state was replaced by the Uyunid dynasty.

 The Uyunids stabilized and rebuilt their state and expanded it.
 It is theorized that the populations of Qatif, and Al-Hasa accepted Twelver Shi'ism during their reign.
 The Uyunids reached their golden age under the rule of Abdullah bin Ali's son, Al-Fadl bin Abdullah.
 The Uyunids fell a while later to the Usfurids due to the poor rule of Mohammed bin Mas'ud.
 The Usfurids later fell to the Jarwanids of Qatif who later fell to the Jabrids.